KSG-IT/ksg-nett-frontend/README.md

   <button onClick={handlePatchUser}>Create user</button>
 )
 ```
 This is a very simple mutation, in most cases we want do this in tandem with form handling which is covered in the next section (someday).
+Another thing to note is that triggering mutations also requries us to update the local state of data.
+This is done with the `refetchQueries` option in `useMutation`.

 ### Form handling

-`TODO`
+`ToDo`